piecesofreg09/booksworms/README.md

 ### Installation

-1. Install from PyPI by pip

-2. Install by package.
+Install by package.
 After downloading and extracting the package, direct into the directory with the file `setup.py`.
 Then install the module by

 ```
 python -m pip install .